Jennifer Casolo: Context

 During this time period, many American and Europeans, often under the auspices of church organizations, were believed to be assisting the FMLN in what they believed was a liberation struggle against the Government of El Salvador.
 In another incident during the 1989 offensive, the International Committee of the Red Cross (ICRC) was contacted by the FMLN and told that another American woman could be located at a specific location who was suffering from battle injuries.
 The ICRC picked up the woman, whose jaw had been destroyed by a bullet, and transported her to a San Salvador hospital.
 The evidence suggested that she had been moving with an FMLN unit when it clashed with a Salvadoran military patrol.

-World reaction
+Reactions

 The Salvadoran government of Alfredo Cristiani was pressed by both the Salvadoran military and outraged citizens, who demanded prosecution of a foreigner contributing to the violence in their country.
 However, Casolo was also supported by a wide number of critics of the Salvadoran government, who demanded that she be released immediately.
 Former U.S. Attorney General Ramsey Clark flew in to represent Casolo, as did a number of religious leaders.

+Post-arrest

 After days of pressure, President Cristiani ordered Casolo released for lack of evidence and deported on December 13, 1989.
-After spending the Christmas holiday with her family in the U.S. Casolo undertook a nationwide public speaking tour to declare her innocence and denounce the Government of El Salvador and the United States' involvement in that country.
+After spending the Christmas holiday with her family in the U.S. Casolo undertook a nationwide public speaking tour to tell about her experience helping refugees and as a prisoner in El Salvador.
+She was approached by a film maker to have her story made into a film, but declined when she learned that in the film version, she was supposed to fall in love with the guard who tortured her.